julien-arino/COVID-19-importation-risk/README.md

 ## Quarantine calculator

 The (R) Shiny app `Q_calculator_shiny` is a quarantine efficacy calculator.
-It is also available directly online [here](http://35.182.10.46:3838/Q_calculator/).
+It is also running online [here](http://35.182.10.46:3838/Q_calculator/).
 You can set disease progression paramaters and the duration of quarantine.
 It is based on the SLIAR model in the paper and provides two views: the efficacy of quarantine, which we define as the percentage of unobservable cases (L_1, L_2, A_1 and A_2) that are still unobservable at the end of the quarantine period; and the trajectories of individuals that start in one of these unobservable states.

+## Single stimulation simulations

+The (R) Shiny app `single_stimulation_simulations_shiny` runs a number of single stimulation simulations.
+It is also running online [here](http://35.182.10.46:3838/single_stimulation_trajectories_shiny/).
+It allows you to change most model parameters.